ewradcliffe/Heritage-Housing/README.md

 [Hypothesis testing for data scientists](https://towardsdatascience.com/hypothesis-testing-for-data-scientists-everything-you-need-to-know-8c36ddde4cd2)  by Alicia Horsch
 What is CRISP DM?
 By Nick Hotz for Data Science Process Alliance.

+I would like to thank my mentor, Mo Shami, encouragement and comments.